 A Bitcoin lottery works like Powerball or Mega Millions lotteries: Players purchase a ticket in the hope of hitting a jackpot.
 The difference is that you can choose to have your jackpot paid out in Bitcoins instead of cash.

 If cryptocurrency prices continue to rise, hitting a Bitcoin jackpot is even more valuable than receiving the same dollar amount in cash.

 Lottoland.com offered the first Bitcoin lottery.
 To play, you pay 3.50€ per ticket (you can get discounts for buying tickets in bulk).
 You then pick six different numbers between 1 and 49 or use the Quick Pick option to have the numbers chosen randomly for you.

-Lottoland doesn't draw winners, but rather uses the numbers drawn from Spain's Bonolotto, which reduces the chances of impropriety with the winner selection process.
+Lottoland doesn't draw winners, but rather uses the numbers drawn from Spain's Bonolotto, which ensures that the winner selection process hasn't been manipulated.

 Prizes are awarded as follows:

 |6 Correct Numbers||1 in 13,983,816||1,000 Bitcoins and Up|

 |5 Correct Numbers||1 in 55,492||1 Bitcoin|